TAMPA BAY MASTERS BASKETBALL RULES (5on5) (3on3 rules at the bottom)

-Way 1 - There will be 2 pools of 3.
-Teams will play one team in their group Friday and one in their group on Saturday.
-The top 2 teams in each group will compete for 1st and Runner Up on Sunday.
-The 2nd place teams from each group will play against each other.
+In a six-team division, there will be 2 pools of 3.
+Teams will play each team in their pool.
+The top 4 teams in each pool will be put in FINAL FOUR bracket to compete for 1st and Runner Up on Sunday.
+3rd place teams from each group will play against each other.

-Eight-Team Division Advancement
+Seven Team Division Advancement

-How does the Tie Breaker System work for advancing?
+How does the Tie-Breaker System work for advancing?